fabri1983/titan256c/README.md

-## SEGA Megadrive Titan 256 Colors Forever
+## Megadrive Titan 256 Colors Forever

 This a personal project using [SGDK v1.9](https://github.com/Stephane-D/SGDK) (with latest changes).